top of page

 Bruce Schutter

-I’m Grateful for My Mental Health Challenges: 3 Warrior Lessons from a Chat with John Wick
+I’m Grateful for My Mental Health Challenges: A Chat with John Wick About 3 Warrior Lessons

 We exchanged the classic gas-station nod.
-Then he walked over and asked, calm as ever, “Bruce, how’s the Warrior Program going?”
+Then he walked over and asked, as calm as ever, “Bruce, how is the Mental Health Warrior Program going?”

-With that knowledge, I create the Mental Health Warrior Program — a bold SELF-HELP approach that puts YOU in charge!
+That realization led me to create the Mental Health Warrior Program — a bold SELF-HELP approach that puts YOU in charge.

 I met his gaze.